Dance Dance Danseur: Manga

-Volume list
+Volumes

 Anime

-In April 2021, it was announced that Dance Dance Danseur will receive an anime television series adaptation.
+In April 2021, it was announced that Dance Dance Danseur would receive an anime television series adaptation.
 The series is produced by MAPPA and directed by Munehisa Sakai, with Yoshimi Narita writing the series' scripts, Hitomi Hasegawa designing the characters, and Michiru composing the music.
-It aired from April 9 to June 18, 2022, on the Super Animeism block on MBS, TBS and other channels.
+It aired from April 9 to June 18, 2022, on the Super Animeism block on MBS, TBS and their affiliates.
 The opening theme song is "Narihibiku Kagiri" by Yuki, while the ending theme song is "Kaze, Hana" by Hitorie.

 Disney+ acquired exclusive streaming rights to the series under Star in Japan.
-Crunchyroll licensed the series outside of Asia.
-Medialink licensed the series in Southeast Asia, Hong Kong, South Korea and Taiwan.
-They began streaming it exclusively also on Disney+ Hotstar in Indonesia, Malaysia, and Thailand from May 13, 2022 and on Disney+ in Hong Kong, Taiwan, and Singapore from May 25, 2022.
+Crunchyroll streamed the series outside of Asia.
+Medialink licensed the series in Southeast Asia and streamed it on Disney+.

-Episode list
+Episodes

 Reception

 Dance Dance Danseur was one of the Jury Recommended Works at the 23rd Japan Media Arts Festival in 2020.